mahamapara/DS-capstone-project/README.md

 # DS-capstone-project
-Data Science Capstone Project on predicting health outcomes for diseases related to lifestyle
+Data Science Capstone Project on:
+1. Obesity prediction for Louisiana
+2. Exploration of factors contributing to obesity by counties, race, gender, socioeconomic status